rbms-bsc/DCRMR/_pages/Series/Title-of-series.md

 >Example:
 ><CITE>Collection de documents historiques</CITE>

-<a name="6.21.3.2">6.21.3.2</a> If the source bears a series title in more than one language or script, transcribe as the series title the title that is in the language or script of the [Title proper](/DCRMR/title/Title-proper/) (see [1.21.X.X](/DCRMR/title/Title-proper/#1.21.X.X)).
+<a name="6.21.3.2">6.21.3.2</a> If the source bears a series title in more than one language or script, transcribe as the series title the title that is in the language or script of the [Title proper](/DCRMR/title/Title-proper/).
 If this criterion does not apply, transcribe the title that appears first in the source.
-Transcribe the remaining title(s), together with any associated information, as [Parallel title of series](/DCRMR/series/Parallel-title-of-series/) (see [6.22.X.X](/DCRMR/series/Parallel-title-of-series/#6.22.X.X)).
+Transcribe the remaining title(s), together with any associated information, as [Parallel title of series](/DCRMR/series/Parallel-title-of-series/) (see [6.22.3.1](/DCRMR/series/Parallel-title-of-series/#6.22.3.1)).

 <a name="6.21.3.3">6.21.3.3</a> If the series title includes a statement of responsibility or numbering that is an integral part of the title, transcribe it as part of the title of the series.